Network-Realised Model Predictive Control Part II: Distributed Constraint Management

 \item[ii)] $u_{i}[k_0]\in{\mathcal{U}}_{i}$. \end{enumerate} \end{proposition} \begin{pf} See Appendix~\ref{app:proofs}. \end{pf}

 \begin{remark} Note that the $i^\text{th}$ area's sets given in \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b} are computed efficiently, using only for those indices belonging to $\mathcal{N}_i$.
-This is owed to the sparsity structure displayed in \eqref{eq:dist_implem}, which serves to incentivise the synthesis of sparse control laws for the first layer (see Appendix~\ref{app:NRF}, along with \cite{part1}). {Note that the bounds associated with these sets could also be tightened by adapting the ideas presented in \cite{R8B}, through the sequential reduction of those $\mathcal{X}_j$, $\mathcal{U}_{j}$, $\mathcal{U}_{s1j}$ and $\mathcal{U}_{s2j}$ for which $j\in\mathcal{N}_i$.} \end{remark}
+This efficient computation is owed to the sparsity structure displayed in \eqref{eq:dist_implem}, which incentivises the synthesis of sparse control laws for the first layer (see Appendix~\ref{app:NRF} and \cite{part1}). {Note that the bounds associated with these sets could also be tightened by adapting the ideas presented in \cite{R8B}, through the sequential reduction of those $\mathcal{X}_j$, $\mathcal{U}_{j}$, $\mathcal{U}_{s1j}$ and $\mathcal{U}_{s2j}$ for which $j\in\mathcal{N}_i$.} \end{remark}

 The result formalised via Proposition~\ref{prop:NRF_state_manip} will prove instrumental in guaranteeing the recursive feasibility of the second layer and, in retrospect, the choice to impose constraints upon $u_{fi}[k]$, instead of the $u_i[k]$ vectors in \eqref{eq:set_equiv}, becomes justified.
 Not only do the \emph{specialised implementations} presented in \eqref{eq:area_NRF} allow us to construct set-based descriptions \eqref{eq:NRF_state_sets_a}-\eqref{eq:NRF_state_sets_b} for the states belonging to the first-layer implementations, but they also enable us to \emph{explicitly link} the sets mentioned above to the second layer's design objectives.
 By eliminating \emph{the need to individually select} each of these sets (which is an intricate and highly empirical problem, in the distributed setting), the design procedure becomes \emph{greatly simplified}. { \begin{remark} By inspecting Figure~\ref{fig:scheme} along with the various sets defined in this section, the intended use of $u_{s1i}[k]$ and $u_{s2i}[k]$ becomes clear.
 Indeed, just as $u_{s2i}[k]$ is primarily meant to {ensure that $x_i[k]\in\mathcal{X}_i$}, so too is $u_{s1i}[k]$ chiefly responsible for {ensuring that $\mathrm{row}_j(w_{r\ell}[k])\in\mathcal{W}_{\ell j}$ and, implicitly, that $u_i[k]\in\mathcal{U}_i$ (recall Proposition~\ref{prop:NRF_state_manip})}. \end{remark} }